-When you install a water softener, not only will your water taste better, your skin be smoother, your dishes will be cleaner, but the plumbing fixtures in your home will last longer.
+When you install a water softener, not only will your water taste better, your skin is smoother, your dishes will be cleaner, but the plumbing fixtures in your home will last longer.
 Why does softer water make them last longer?
-Because, they won’t be degraded by the calcium buildup that comes with hard water.
+Because they won’t be degraded by the calcium buildup that comes with hard water.

 Hard Water Leads to Corrosion & Clogs